CDRT/mk_docs/docs/guides/cv/index.md

 - Smart Modes (for Aura Edition models)
 - Dynamic App Tuning for ThinkPad X9 models
 - ThinkSmart Core G2 Support

+**New Group Policies**

+- **Device - Device settings - Power - Turn off At a glance**: The "At a glance" section is new and displays various details about the battery.
+When this policy is enabled, the section will be hidden.

+- **Device - Device settings - Power - Turn off Battery health**: The Battery health section displays current charge, full charge capacity and original design capacity with an overall health indicator for the battery.
+When this policy is enabled, the section will be hidden.

+- **Device - Device settings - Power - Turn off Battery temperature**: The battery temperature is a new section.
+When this policy is enabled, the section will be hidden.

+- The **WiFi Security** policy has been renamed to **Network**

+- The **Turn off Modes** policy is moved to **Device - Device settings**

 ### v10.2501.15.0 - January 2025